 To further reduce my electricity load, I chose energy-efficient appliances and LED lighting.
 Even so, was I risking bursting pipes, weekend service calls, or a spartan lifestyle just to prove a point?
 What was all this going to cost?
 How many solar panels would I need?
 What’s a reasonable payback?
 Would I have to alter my design?
 Aren’t solar panels ugly?
 Would my house look like a middle school science project?

-What size solar system should I install?
 After consulting with Mike Dearing of Driftless Solar, we decided on a 7.32 kW solar photovoltaic system with an estimated energy output of 10,766 kWh/year.
-This would fall short of the predicted electrical demand for my house by about 20% but seemed reasonable.
+The system could fall short (depending on how many days snow sticks and production stalls out), but seemed reasonable.
 For one, I was pretty confident that my personal energy use would be less than the “typical” use patterns assumed by the energy model.
 If a future family’s use pattern turned out to be more demanding, more panels could be added.
 The other reason why this size system made sense was cost.
 Mike advised me that a 7 kW system was the largest he could economically install in a residential application given current electrical codes and existing technology.
 Several other solar installers I contacted advised sizing a system to 2/3 of demand in areas such as mine where “monthly true-up” is in place instead of true net metering.

 Many states mandate true net metering that balances out energy production and use on a yearly basis and requires utilities to purchase your electricity at the same rate it sells it to you.
 Rates and details vary from utility to utility, so be sure to take this into account when sizing your solar system and calculating payback.

-Of course, utility companies don’t just charge you for the electricity you use.
 They tack on extra fees including a “meter charge”.
-My utility charges me about $0.51/day simply to be hooked to the grid.
-That means my actual bill averaged $22/month.
+My utility charges me about 50 cents a day simply to be hooked to the grid.
+That means my actual bill averaged $28/month.

 My Cost $12,241